 You may have been wondering, which payment cards we have linked to Curve.
 The optimal combination depends on your location and most likely, our model does not work for you.
 Anyway, we tell it briefly.

 We pay almost all our daily spending and purchases with Curve.
 We have linked Bank Norwegian Visa Credit and Nordea Mastercard Debit/Credit to our Curve Apps.
 Bank Norwegian Visa is especially a good choice, because it gives 1% cashback usable for Norwegian Air Shuttle flights, it has free ATM withdrawals and no monthly fee.
 Nordea's Mastercard does not have similar perks, but as our main bank provider, it is a good backup card.

 Currently, we have subscribed to Curve Metal level with nice extra features.
-The level offers insurances, a LoungeKey membership and the cashback feature.
-These are really useful perks while travelling but not unique among payment cards.
+The level offers insurance, a LoungeKey membership and the cashback feature.
+These are really useful perks while travelling but are not unique among payment cards.

 We rate Curve as a 4-star card based on our own experiences.

 Where to Order Curve?

 It is easy to acquire your Curve card.
 You just need to install Curve App to your phone.
 The card can be ordered via the app and it will be delivered to your home in 2 weeks.
 Already before that, you can start using Curve Card with a virtual card available from the app.